latex3/tagging-project/documentation/wtpdf/fulldoc.md

  - The markdown returned from ChatGPT 4 is heavy reworded and shortened
  - The equation numbers are dropped (would be a problem if cross-referenced)
  - The introductory text to the set of equations has been altered
- - A comma on the first like of equations has been invented (but not on the second line)
+ - A comma on the first line of equations has been invented (but not on the second line)
  - The last item of the inner list as been rewritten incorrectly (new meaning is incorrect)
  - The text following the lists has been completely dropped
  - The sentence on small figures and tables has been dropped; the sentence on floats as been altered (no longer mentioning floats) and marginal has been dropped